UniDEC : Unified Dual Encoder and Classifier Training for Extreme Multi-Label Classification: Related Works Preliminaries

+Training two-tower algorithms for XMC at scale is made possible by recursively splitting (say, via a hierarchical clustering strategy) instance encoder embeddings $\{\Phi(\instance[i])\}_{i=1}^N$ into disjoint clusters $\B$ \cite{NGAME}, where each cluster represents a training batch $\mathcal{B}$.
+The queries in the cluster/batch will be denoted as $\Q$.
+In other words, the conventionally randomised batches now consist of semantically similar queries.
+For each query, a set of positive labels are sampled (typically, a single label) and collated into the batch.
+Post collation, positive labels for a particular instance become negative labels for other instances in the batch \cite{NGAME, DSoftmax, DPR, qu2020rocketqa}, i.e. $\N_i = \L - \P_i$, where $\L$ is the collated label pool in the batch.
+As compared to random batching, \cite{NGAME} posit that the batches created from instance-clustering are \textit{negative-mining aware} i.e. for every instance, the sampled positives of the other instances in the batch serve as the set of appropriate ``hard'' negatives.

+An additional effect of this is the accumulation of multiple in-batch positives for most queries (see \autoref{fig:batch}a).
+This makes the direct application of commonly used multi-class loss - InfoNCE loss - infeasible for training DE.
+Hence XMC methods find it suitable to replace InfoNCE loss with a triplet loss \cite{NGAME, DEXA} or probabilistic contrastive loss \cite{Siamese}, as it can be potentially applied over multiple positives and hard negatives (equation 1 in \cite{NGAME}).
+While this would seem favourable, these approaches still fail to leverage the additional positive signals owing to multiple positives in the batch as they calculate loss over only a single sampled positive i.e. employing POL reduction instead of PAL reduction.

-The traditional XMC set-up considers labels as featureless integer identifiers which replace the encoder representation of labels $\Phi(\labelfeature[l])$ with learnable classifier embeddings $\Psi_{l=1}^L \in \mathbb{R}^{L \times d}$ \cite{attentionxml, xtransformer, XRTransformer}.
+\paragraph{\textbf{Classifiers in XMC}} The traditional XMC set-up considers labels as featureless integer identifiers which replace the encoder representation of labels $\Phi(\labelfeature[l])$ with learnable classifier embeddings $\Psi_{l=1}^L \in \mathbb{R}^{L \times d}$ \cite{xtransformer, attentionxml, XRTransformer}.
 The relevance of a label $l$ to an instance is scored using an inner product, $\score[i, l] = \langle \Phi(\instance[i]) , \Psi_{l} \rangle$ to select the $k$ highest-scoring labels.
-However, since modelling all possible label combinations is prohibitively difficult at the extreme scale, \emph{OvA} reduction, which is optimal for precision metrics \cite{menon2019multilabel}, is typically employed to train XMC classifiers \cite{Babbar17, ProXML}.
+Under the conventional OvA paradigm, each label is independently treated with a binary loss function $\ell_{BC}$ applied to each entry in the score vector.
+It can be expressed as,